vk3txd/nko-antenna-brief/docs/NKO_Propagation_Diversity.md

 To put it simply: **a horizontal-only antenna is wearing polarised sunglasses.
 When the ionosphere rotates the light, it goes partially blind.
 The NKO has both lenses — horizontal and vertical — and catches what the horizontal alone would miss.
 You are not choosing the best signal.
 You are not throwing half of it away.
 You are getting both.**

 The improvement appears asymmetric because the baseline — the comparison antenna — is already compromised in the conditions where the NKO shows its advantage.
 The NKO is not occasionally better.
 It is consistently less vulnerable.

+A note on how much improvement to expect: the communications engineering literature on polarisation diversity typically documents 6–12 dB improvement in deep fades for fully uncorrelated channels with optimal active combining — that is, two separate antennas feeding a combining circuit that selects or weights the better signal.
+The NKO does not do this.
+It produces a passive vector sum of both polarisation components at a single feedpoint, with no active selection or weighting.
+The effective diversity gain in typical conditions is realistically lower — perhaps 3–6 dB in the fades that matter most — but this is still sufficient to shallow the spectral nulls in the consonant region that cause intelligibility loss.

+The NKO should be understood as delivering partial polarisation diversity within a single antenna, not the full gain of a dedicated two-antenna combining system.
+That is an honest and still useful result.

 ---